BestReviews is reader-supported and may earn an affiliate commission. Details

 Some reported that assembly was challenging.

 High quality for a low cost.
 The smaller size makes it simple to store.
-Comes with 2 bowl handles and durable wheels that make it great for camping.
+Comes with two bowl handles and durable wheels that make it great for camping.
 Easy to assemble and clean.

 Too small for most families.
 Some units ship with missing parts, most noticeably screws.

 Kettle is deep; you might have a hard time trying to sear meat.
-Number of features makes assembly difficult.
+Certain features make assembly difficult.

 We love how this option burns very hot with about a third of the charcoal you’re used to using.
 The cooking grate minimizes flare-ups.
 A sturdy choice that is easy to assemble and use.

 Food is so close to the charcoal that this can be difficult to use for anything other than searing.
 Cooking grate can be hard to clean.

 Features a multilevel design that enables you to cook different foods at different temperatures simultaneously.
 Includes a rain-resistant top vent that supports precise airflow management.

 A few reports of it arriving broken due to poor shipping conditions.